On John 10:34-36: Humans or Gods?

 [34] Jesus answered them, “Is it not written in your Law, ‘I said, you are gods’?
 [35] If he called them gods to whom the word of God came—and Scripture cannot be broken— [36] do you say of him whom the Father consecrated and sent into the world, ‘You are blaspheming,’ because I said, ‘I am the Son of God’?

 In this passage, Jesus references Psalm 82 to help his claim.
 This means that we need to understand the Psalm in its context to understand Jesus’ use of it in John 10.
-That, in turn, will help us grasp what the pericope in John 10 is all about.
+That will help us grasp what John 10:34 – 36 is all about.
 However, in order to understand Psalm 82, we need to address a few relevant points.
 We begin with the small matter of heaven and hell.

 Heaven, Hell and Double Meanings in Scripture